Best Plagiarism Checkers Compared

 Most importantly, Scribbr’s checker was the most successful at detecting plagiarism in source texts that had been heavily edited to mimic accidental paraphrasing plagiarism.

 Scribbr was also able to find full matches.
-This means the entire plagiarized portion is matched correctly to just one source, rather than multiple incorrect sources.
+This means the entire plagiarized portion is matched correctly to just one source.

 Usability